A couple of days ago, Ed’s brother was mugged waiting for the train to Versailles.

 So they walked to the police station.

-The precinct building, they discovered, was surrounded by walls, barbed wire, and locked gates.
+The precinct building, they discovered, was surrounded by walls, barbed wire, and gates that were locked.
 There was no way in.
-So they stood outside waving their arms and calling to anyone who happened to come within earshot until someone unlocked one of the gates and let them in.
+So they stood outside waving their arms and calling to anyone who happened to come within earshot until someone finally unlocked a gate and let them in.

 Inside they found 7 or 8 fantastically good looking male police officers and one female secretary, all of whom seemed to be flirting.
-The men were so handsome, my brother-in-law said, that it felt like they’d walked onto the set of a reality TV show.
+The men were so handsome, my brother-in-law said, that it felt like he and his daughters had walked onto the set of a reality TV show.

-The police were willing to take his report, they said, but first they wanted to make sure it was a report, not a complaint.
+The police said they were willing to take his report, but first they wanted to make sure it was a report, not a complaint.
 A report for insurance purposes.
+That, they would do.

 Filling out the report consumed the next two hours.